NbAiLab/notram/guides/json_commands.md

 ```
 for f in *.json; do (cat "${f}"; echo) >> final.json; done

-# This will do the same but will fail if there are json errors
+# This is slower since it parses the files but will also verify that are no json errors
 cat *.json | jq -c '.' > final.json
 ```